An estimation procedure for the Hawkes process: Abstract

 \section{Abstract}

 In this paper, we present a nonparametric estimation procedure for the multivariate Hawkes point process.
-The timeline is cut into bins and---for each component process---the number of points in each bin is counted.
-The distribution of the resulting ``bin-count sequences'' can be approximated by an integer-valued autoregressive model known as the (multivariate) INAR($p$) model.
+The timeline is cut into bins and---for each component process---the number of points in each bin is counted. {As a consequence of earlier results in \citet{kirchner16c},} the distribution of the resulting `bin-count sequences' can be approximated by an integer-valued autoregressive model known as the (multivariate) INAR($p$) model.
 We represent the INAR($p$) model as a standard vector-valued linear autoregressive time series with white-noise innovations (VAR($p$)).
 We establish consistency and asymptotic normality for conditional least-squares estimation of the VAR($p$), respectively, the INAR($p$) model.
-After an appropriate scaling, these time series estimates yield estimates for the underlying multivariate Hawkes process as well as formulas for their asymptotic distribution.
-All results are presented in such a way that computer implementation, e.g., in {\tt R}, is straightforward.
-Simulation studies confirm the effectiveness of our estimation procedure.
-Finally, we present a data example where the method is applied to bivariate event-streams in financial limit-order-book data.
+After appropriate scaling, these time series estimates yield estimates for the underlying multivariate Hawkes process as well as {corresponding variance estimates}. {The estimator depends on a bin-size $\Delta$ and a support $s$.
+We discuss the impact and the choice of these parameters. }All results are presented in such a way that computer implementation, e.g., in {\tt R}, is straightforward.
+Simulation studies confirm the effectiveness of our estimation procedure. {In the second part of the paper,} we present a data example where the method is applied to bivariate event-streams in financial limit-order-book data.
 We fit a bivariate Hawkes model on the joint process of limit and market order arrivals.
-The analysis exhibits a remarkably asymmetric relation between the two component processes: incoming market orders excite the limit order flow heavily whereas the market order flow is hardly affected by incoming limit orders.
+The analysis exhibits a remarkably asymmetric relation between the two component processes: incoming market orders excite the limit-order flow heavily whereas the market-order flow is hardly affected by incoming limit orders. {For the estimated excitement-functions, we observe power-law shapes, inhibitory effects for lags under $0.003\sec$, second periodicities, and local maxima at $0.01\sec$, $0.1\sec$, and $0.5\sec$.} Keywords: Hawkes process; estimation; integer-valued autoregressive time series; contagion model; intraday financial econometrics